 - Roasted Butternut Squash and Coconut Soup

 The Rejuvenating Ojas Drink is specific for taking after a cleanse or anytime rejuvenation is needed.
 It is known to be strengthening and energizing, and will be a great addition to your post-cleanse phase.
 Since this drink is a bit heavy by nature (as with most rasayana foods), it is strictly recommended to be taken only 2-3 times a week for about four weeks post-cleanse.
-If you have a Kapha imbalance such as excessive weight, congestion or high cholesterol, it should be limited even further to only 1-2 times each week.
+If you have a Kapha imbalance such as excessive weight, congestion or high cholesterol, it should be limited even further to only 1 to 2 times each week.

 4. Introduce work and other activities, slowly and with awareness.